BobRak/OpenHAB-Smartthings/README.md

 ## 4/5/2019 Release notes

 Right after the 4/5 release I had reports that Discovery was no longer working.
 I retested discovery in my development environment and found it working.
 I also discovered some files that should have been deleted were still present so I removed them.

+## 4/7/2020 Release notes

+Added support for some of the proposed capabilities in the [Samsung Smartthings Capabilities document](https://docs.smartthings.com/en/latest/capabilities-reference.html).
+In particular support was added for the DryerOperatingState and DryerMode capabilitles.
+Sample config files can be found in my repo: **Smartthings-SimulatedDryer**.
+This addition included changes to the Smartthings Hub code so make sure you reinstall the SmartApp.